josh-byster/uiucbus/README.md

 ## Usage

 To run this project, first make sure you have Docker and Docker Compose installed on your machine.
 Then you must set the `$CUMTD_API_KEY` environment variable.
-After this, you may run `docker-compose up` to start both the frontend and bbackend!
+After this, you may run `docker-compose up` to start both the frontend and backend!
+At this point, you can navigate to `localhost:3000` to view the tracker.
+The API is located at `localhost:5000`.